 Help Me Stop Dayhab is an abstinence programme.
-That means you can’t drink or take any non-prescribed substances while on the programme.
+This means you can’t drink or take any non-prescribed substances while on the programme.
 You’ll be tested for drugs and alcohol on the day you start treatment, and randomly each week.

-While the Help Me Stop Dayhab programme is unique to us, our treatment model is fully aligned with with guidance from the National Institute for Clinical Excellence (NICE) and Substance Abuse and Mental Health Services Administration (SAMHSA).
+While the Help Me Stop Dayhab programme is unique to us, our treatment model is fully aligned with guidance from the National Institute for Clinical Excellence (NICE) and the Substance Abuse and Mental Health Services Administration (SAMHSA).

 For news and updates on alcohol and drug problems, sign up to our newsletter:

 Based on an integrative therapy approach, this progressive form of psychotherapy combines different therapeutic tools to fit your individual needs.
-By taking elements from different schools of psychological theory and research, integrative therapy is a more flexible and inclusive than other more traditional, singular forms of psychotherapy.
+By taking elements from different schools of psychological theory and research, integrative therapy is more flexible and inclusive than other traditional, singular forms of psychotherapy.

 These sessions give you an opportunity to review your personal treatment plan and your progress towards the goals you’ve set yourself.

-If you have a problem with alcohol or drugs, or know someone who does, please get in touch for free, confidential advice.
+If you have a problem with alcohol or drugs, or you know someone who does, please get in touch for free, confidential advice.